rice-systems/quicksilver/README.md

 [A comprehensive analysis of superpage mechanisms and policies](https://www.usenix.org/conference/atc20/presentation/zhu-weixi)

 ## Branches
-- r11.2: Original FreeBSD release 11.2 code.
-Patched with pmc counters for Intel Kabylake CPUs.
+- r11.2: FreeBSD 11.2 appeared in the paper.
+Patched with pmc counters for Intel Kabylake CPUs and selective jemalloc patches for better Redis performance.
-- quicksilver: Quicksilver source code
+- quicksilver: Quicksilver source code, based on the FreeBSD 11.2 appeared in the paper.
 - master: Documents, scripts and benchmarks

 ## Components

-- Quicksilver.diff: The patch of quicksilver starting from FreeBSD release 11.2
 - System-configs: Configurations of systems evaluated in our ATC paper
 - Benchmark: benchmarks used in our ATC paper
 - Frag: fragmentation program to replicate our memory fragmentation situation (Frag-50 and Frag-100)